EAST: Environment Aware Safe Tracking using Planning and Control Co-Design: Related Work

 \section{Related Work}

 In safety-critical robotics applications, safety requirements are typically formulated as constraints in an optimization problem, aiming to synthesize control inputs or control policies for the robot.
+These safety requirements may arise from diverse considerations, including geometric constraints, actuator limits \citep{fan2019mid}, or more abstract task-specific and semantic-rich constraints \citep{nakamura2025generalizing}.
 MPC \citep{morari2017predictive} is a widely used approach for safe control synthesis, which approximates an infinite-horizon optimal control problem with a sequence of finite-horizon problems.
 To ensure recursive feasibility, MPC formulations typically require the constraint sets to be polytopic \citep{morari2017predictive, MPC_tube_gao2014tube} or the feasible space to be approximated with convex regions \citep{SFC_FM}.
 The EVA-Planner \citep{eva_planner2021} is an MPC-based method for safe tracking that is closely related to our work.
 To deal with general constraints, the EVA-Planner incorporates the constraints as (soft) cost terms and uses a two-level MPC formulation proposed in \citep{gao2010predictive}.
 The high-level MPC uses a reduced-order model to generate a feasible reference trajectory efficiently, while the low-level MPC uses the full-order model to generate control inputs for path tracking.
 In contrast, our method imposes hard constraints using a reduced-order reference governor system and directly handles general (non-convex) constraints.

 In the presence of dynamic obstacles, the constraints become time-varying.
 Applying MPC techniques in such settings requires motion prediction of the dynamic obstacles \citep{brito2019mov_obs, lin2020mov_obs}.
 Our method also requires obstacle motion prediction but can directly handle non-convex constraints encoded as time-varying CBF on the governor system input.